 Why not adopt a cap-and-trade approach, which the House passed in 2009?

 That cap-and-trade bill, passed by a 219-212 vote in the Democrat-controlled House, died in the Senate.
-While a well-designed cap-and-trade system theoretically could put a relatively predictable “price” on carbon, such an approach seems to have far less support (certainly in the Congress) than it did six years ago.
-One of the reasons: Cap-and-trade systems in Europe, California and the Northeastern states have proved that too many credits tend to be given away to powerful interest groups, creating artificially low prices and reducing effectiveness in limiting greenhouse gas emissions.
+While a well-designed cap-and-trade system theoretically could put a relatively predictable “price” on carbon, such an approach has far less Congressional support than it did six years ago.
+One of the reasons: Cap-and-trade systems in Europe, California and the Northeastern states proved that too many credits tend to be given away to powerful interest groups, creating artificially low prices and reducing effectiveness in limiting greenhouse gas emissions.
 Prices in cap-and-trade systems also tend to be highly volatile, robbing the system of the predictability needed for business decision making.
 There are also concerns about the risk that financial players will manipulate a cap-and-trade system and siphon off most the “economic rents.”

 If we approve a carbon fee, wouldn’t countries without one have an advantage over U.S. companies?

-To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, we could impose a WTO-compliant border tax adjustment on imports and include a credit for energy-intensive exports.
+To encourage our trading partners to price carbon and to make sure that U.S. companies would not be at a disadvantage, the United States would impose a WTO-compliant border carbon adjustment on imports and include a credit for energy-intensive exports.
 This would make it in the self-interest of our trading partners to impose a similar price on carbon in their economies and keep the money for themselves rather than have their exporters pay it to the United States at our border.

 This fee would generate significant revenue.
 What would be done with that money?